Have you or a loved one received a Proton Radiation Therapy Health Insurance Denial? We Can Help

 What Health Concerns Does Proton Beam Therapy Treat?

 Physicians prescribe Proton Therapy for many types of cancers including breast, liver, lung, prostate, pancreatic, bone, lymphoma, and others.
-They use it for tumors on, near, or impacting the brain, head, neck, skull, spine, pituitary glands, and the eyes.
+They use it for tumors such as a malignant neoplasm and tumors on, near, or impacting the brain, head, neck, skull, spine, pituitary glands, and eyes.
 It also treats sarcoma and other types of cancers like esophageal cancer.
 PRT is helpful in treating cancers in kids because it can target cancer without harming other cells in their growing bodies.
 Finally, because it is so targeted, PRT treats tumors but not cancer that has spread elsewhere in the body.

 How and Where is Proton Radiation Therapy Administered?